Video appears to show Russian soldier castrating Ukrainian prisoner

 The video, which first appeared on various Russian Telegram channels and was later shared to other social media platforms, shows a soldier approaching a bound figure lying face down, wearing blue and yellow patches.

-The Russian soldier, wearing surgical gloves and wielding a knife, then cuts the backs of prisoner’s trousers before reaching down to mutilate the captive.
+The Russian soldier, wearing surgical gloves and wielding a knife, then cuts the backs of the prisoner’s trousers before reaching down to mutilate the captive.

-The genitals of the Ukrainian detainee, who was being restrained by several Russian solidiers wearing camoflage, are then shown to the camera.
+The genitals of the Ukrainian detainee, who was being restrained by several Russian soldiers wearing camouflage, are then shown to the camera.

 Some reports have described the weapon used by the Russian soldier as a box cutter.